Distilling Step-by-Step! Outperforming Larger Language Models with Less Training Data and Smaller Model Sizes: Abstract

 \section{Abstract}

 Deploying large language models (LLMs) is challenging because they are memory inefficient and compute-intensive for practical applications.
 In reaction, researchers train smaller task-specific models by either finetuning with human labels or distilling using LLM-generated labels.
 However, finetuning and distillation require large amounts of training data to achieve comparable performance to LLMs.
 We introduce \emph{Distilling step-by-step}, a new mechanism that (a) trains smaller models that outperform LLMs, and (b) achieves so by leveraging less training data needed by finetuning or distillation.
-Our method extracts LLM rationales as additional supervision for small models within a multi-task training framework.
+Our method extracts LLM rationales as additional supervision for training small models within a multi-task framework.
 We present three findings across $4$ NLP benchmarks: First, compared to both finetuning and distillation, our mechanism achieves better performance with much fewer labeled/unlabeled training examples.
-Second, compared to LLMs, we achieve better performance using substantially smaller model sizes.
-Third, we reduce both the model size and the amount of data required to outperform LLMs; our 770M T5 model outperforms the 540B PaLM model using only $80\%$ of available data on a benchmark task.
+Second, compared to few-shot prompted LLMs, we achieve better performance using substantially smaller model sizes.
+Third, we reduce both the model size and the amount of data required to outperform LLMs; our finetuned 770M T5 model outperforms the few-shot prompted 540B PaLM model using only $80\%$ of available data on a benchmark, whereas standard finetuning the same T5 model struggles to match even by using $100\%$ of the dataset.\footnote{Source code is available at: \url{https://github.com/google-research/distilling-step-by-step}.}